OCHA-DAP/hdx-signals/src/indicators/cholera/README.md

 Simple wrangling is done to the data, with column names cleaned and the correct start dates for outbreaks classified.
 There are a few instances of missing data from the middle of outbreaks, and those cases are infilled linearly.
+As well, some countries have 2 separate reports of cases each week, such as the DRC.
+In this instance, we combine them into a single weekly value.
+Data is cumulative from the start of an outbreak, with some exceptions due to presumed reporting errors.

 ### Flagging